King County Eviction Prevention and Rent Assistance Program

 The King County Eviction Prevention and Rent Assistance Program (EPRAP) helps residents behind in rent and utility payments due to COVID-19 hardships.

-UWKC and their partners will continue to process applications for tenants that pre-registered before February 28, 2022, through the tenant portal on our website while rent assistance funding remains.
-King County EPRAP has limited funding available.
+King County EPRAP has limited funds available.
 Unfortunately, we will not be able to help everyone that has registered.

 Eviction-related Legal Assistance